nathangrigg/vimhelppdf/README.md

 a4` or `make ipad` for different PDF sizes.
 Latex being what it is, you may have to run `make` twice for everything to work right.

-Running `make update` will download the newest version of the vim documentation.
+Running `make update` will download the newest version of the Vim documentation.